 The long-term strategic framework is intended to be a living document.
 It will be reviewed periodically and, if necessary, updated to ensure its continued relevance, effectiveness and use by government and non-government actors.
-A first review will be carried out in 2025 and an independent evaluation will be undertaken in 2030, to coincide with the review of the post-2020 global biodiversity framework.
+A first review will be carried out in 2025 and an independent evaluation will be undertaken in 2029, to coincide with the review of the post-2020 global biodiversity framework.
 Reporting on its application and the lessons learned by governments will be done through national reports, and reporting by non-government actors will be through voluntary submission of reports and case studies to the Secretariats of biodiversity-related conventions and processes.

 A set of headline indicators for capacity development will be included in the monitoring framework for the post-2020 global biodiversity framework.
-A complementary set of indicators and a methodology for measuring progress towards the achievement of the strategic directions proposed in the long-term strategic framework for capacity development could be prepared with the support of experts and made available immediately following the adoption of the strategic framework.
-Government and non-government actors could also adapt and use the complementary indicators to monitor, assess and report on their capacity development efforts at the subnational, national and regional levels.
-The information generated from the monitoring and capacity development assessments processes at the national and regional levels should inform the periodic review and update of the framework.
+[A complementary set of indicators and a methodology for measuring progress towards the achievement of the strategic directions proposed in the long-term strategic framework for capacity development could be prepared with the support of experts and made available immediately following the adoption of the strategic framework] (BR).
+Government and non-government actors could also adapt and use the complementary indicators to monitor, assess and report on their capacity development efforts at the subnational, national and regional levels..

+Proposal of the Co-Chairs of the Contact Group on Capacity-Building and Technical and Scientific Cooperation (SBI-3 Agenda Item 7)

+Annex II

+PROPOSALS TO STRENGTHEN TECHNICAL AND SCIENTIFIC COOPERATION IN SUPPORT OF THE POST-2020 GLOBAL BIODIVERSITY FRAMEWORK

 Introduction

 Article 18(1) of the Convention on Biological Diversity requires Parties to promote international technical and scientific cooperation in the field of conservation and sustainable use of biological diversity, where necessary, through the appropriate international and national channels.
-Article 18 also require Parties, in accordance with national legislation and policies, to encourage and develop methods of cooperation for the development and use of technologies, including indigenous and traditional technologies, in pursuit of the objectives of the Convention, and, subject to mutual agreement, promote the establishment of joint research programmes and joint ventures for the development of relevant technologies.
-In addition, related articles are also relevant to technical and scientific cooperation, such as Articles 7, 12, 14, 16, 17 and 19.

-Various provisions of other biodiversity-related conventions require Parties to promote, technical and scientific cooperation.
-For example, the preamble of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) also recognizes the importance of international cooperation for the protection of certain species of wild fauna and flora.
+In addition, the preamble of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) recognizes that international cooperation is essential for the protection of certain species of wild fauna and flora.
 Article 2 of the Convention on Migratory Species of Wild Animals requires Parties to promote, cooperate in and support research relating to migratory species.
-The International Treaty on Plant Genetic Resources for Food and Agriculture also stresses the importance of international cooperation.
-Article 4 of the World Heritage Convention requires each State Party to do all it can, including with international assistance and cooperation, to ensure the identification, protection and conservation of its cultural and natural heritage.
+Several articles of the International Treaty on Plant Genetic Resources for Food and Agriculture stresses the importance of international cooperation.
+Article 4 of the World Heritage Convention states that each State Party will do all it can, including with international assistance and cooperation, to ensure the identification, protection and conservation of its cultural and natural heritage.